the78mole/jumpstarter-dev-env/.devcontainer/features/uv/README.md

 - This feature should be installed after the Python feature
 - uv provides faster dependency resolution and installation compared to pip
 - Compatible with existing pip and requirements.txt workflows
+- Supports modern Python packaging with pyproject.toml and dependency groups
+- Excellent for managing virtual environments and development dependencies